 There are two "first Sabbaths" at Passover.
 The 15th Nisan is the "first Sabbath" of the Feast of Unleavened Bread and is also the first High Sabbath of the year.
 Then follows the "second Sabbath" (this is a weekly Sabbath) of the Passover Festival and the 21st Nisan (Feast Sabbath) is the "third Sabbath" of the Feast of Unleavened Bread and also the second High Sabbath of the year.

-However, the „first Sabbath“ AFTER the first High Sabbath (15th Nisan) is always the „first Sabbath" of a series of exactly seven weekly Sabbaths between Passover (15th Nisan) until Pentecost.
+However, the "first Sabbath" AFTER the first High Sabbath (15th Nisan) is always the "first Sabbath" of a series of exactly seven weekly Sabbaths between Passover (15th Nisan) until Pentecost.
 That is why it has been given this name.
-Then the „second Sabbath“ follows a week later, then again a week later the third Sabbath“ and so on.
-So if someone said „on the first Sabbath“ or „on the third Sabbath“, all Jews and Christians knew exactly which Sabbath was meant, because this Sabbath only existed once a year.
-The „first Sabbath" has always been clearly defined as the first weekly Sabbath after the High Sabbath (Passover-Sabbath, 15th of Nisan).
+Then the "second Sabbath" follows a week later, then again a week later the „third Sabbath“ and so on.
+So if someone said "on the first Sabbath" or "on the third Sabbath", all Jews and Christians knew exactly which Sabbath was meant, because this Sabbath only existed once a year.
+The "first Sabbath" has always been clearly defined as the first weekly Sabbath after the High Sabbath (Passover-Sabbath, 15th of Nisan).

-The year 2023 in God's calendar: Again (as can be seen about every 3 years in every Jewish calendar) the 10 Nisan falls on a Sabbath which the Israelites call "Shabbat Ha-Gadol" (the great Sabbath).
+The year 2023 in God's calendar: Again (as can be seen about every 3 years in every Jewish calendar) the 10th of Nisan falls on a Sabbath which the Israelites call "Shabbat Ha-Gadol" (the great Sabbath).
 It is the Palm Sabbath, which most Christians do not know at all, because they orientate themselves only after the time calculation of the Pope and have no interest in the biblical and astronomical calendar of God.
 The 14th of Nisan (preparation day) falls on a Wednesday, the 15th Nisan (High Sabbath) on a Thursday and the 17th Nisan on the "first Sabbath" (April 7/8, 2023).
-The „second Sabbath“ in the counting of the 7 Sabbaths until Pentecost is on the 24th of Nisan (April 14/15).
-Here the „first Sabbath“ and the „second Sabbath“ are clearly recognizable and the 7 Sabbaths until Pentecost can be described by every Christian and every Israelite with Gregorian date.
+The "second Sabbath" in the counting of the 7 Sabbaths until Pentecost is on the 24th of Nisan (April 14/15).
+Here the "first Sabbath" and the „second Sabbath“ are clearly recognizable and the 7 Sabbaths until Pentecost can be described by every Christian and every Israelite with Gregorian date.
 In the inaccurate Jewish calendar, which is offered for free on many websites, there is the same sequence in 2023, because both calendars fall on the same days in 2023.

 Source of the illustration: TorahCalendar.